dimaunx/ocpup/README.md

 The **bin** directory will contain all the required tools to interact with clusters.

-After the installation is complete, the export command for kubconfig files will be printed on screen.
+After the installation is complete, the export command for kubconfig files will be printed on the screen.

 The example ocpup.yaml config will create the following setup: